sealmove/nimitai/README.md

 ## Progress
 Nimitai is tested against the same material as Kaitai Struct.
-There is a seperate program -`testgenerator`- which compiles the official `.kst` files into a unittest module.
+There is a (nim)script which compiles the official `.kst` files into a unittest module.

 <pre>
    List view       |         Tree view